adityas0204/fullstack-open/notes/part3 - Programming a server with NodeJS and Express/b deploying to internet.md

 ### Streamlining deploying of the frontend

-- To reduce manual work when creating production build, reate npm-scripts in _package.json_ of backend repo
+- To reduce manual work when creating production build, create npm-scripts in _package.json_ of backend repo
 - The script for Render is:

 ```json